 strategic internal communication and management skills.
 It provides those working in internal communications with a platform for continuous development.
 On this course, you will take an in depth look at the role that internal communications plays in organisations and in particular those going through change.
 You will develop your ability to use research to inform effective internal communication strategies and develop successful plans.
 The course focuses on core topics such as: internal communication; audit; change management theory; using research to inform and help develop internal communication strategies; moving from one-way communications to engagement; psychology of communication and the role and function of technology.

-CIPR Internal Communications Diploma.
-Graduates are also awarded 45 credits towards QMUs MSc Public Relations
+CIPR Internal Communication Diploma.
+Graduates are also awarded 30 credits towards QMUs MSc Strategic Communication and Public Relations

 Block attendance supported by online learning

 Twenty hours of on campus teaching compises a variety of approaches including lectures, workshops, group work and input from senior practitioners and QMU academics.
 Work is set and contact maintained between teaching blocks through online discussions.
 Students also receive supervision support with their assignment.
 CIPR Internal Communication Diploma students learn alongside CIPR Diploma and MSc Strategic Communication and Public Relations students ensuring that you benefit from sharing experiences and developing a network of colleagues.

 Assessment is through submission of a 6,000 word research project.
 Support is offered with research project preparation.

 Further information is available on the CIPR website at www.cipr.co.uk/content/qualifications/internal-communicationdiploma.

 Teaching is normally delivered in one or two day blocks three/ four times a year.
 Details will be available on the QMU website.